 Microphones come in many different colors, not visually, but sonically.
 Think of microphones as audio lenses.
-There are lens that are good for wide angle shots, narrow and there are those that have a vintage feel to them.
+There are lenses that are good for wide-angle shots, narrow and there are those that have a vintage feel to them.

 Mic specifications, Understanding the Lingo

-Having a basic understanding on the lingo is good to have when looking for a mic.
-Most people just look at other studio’s gear list or blow $1,000 on a mic without understanding what they’re buying into.
+Having a basic understanding of the lingo is good to have when looking for a mic.
+Most people just look at other studio’s gear lists or blow $1,000 on a mic without understanding what they’re buying into.

 Response Curve: This is how the mic performs based on the frequency response.
 When you look at the curve, there with be peaks and dips in certain ranges indicating what the mic specializes in.